mobxjs/mobx/docs/best/store.md

         }
     }

-    // Creates a fresh todo on the client and the server. createTodo() {
+    // Creates a fresh Todo on the client and the server. createTodo() {
         const todo = new Todo(this)
         this.todos.push(todo)
         return todo
     }

-    // A todo was somehow deleted, clean it from the client memory. removeTodo(todo) {
+    // A Todo was somehow deleted, clean it from the client memory. removeTodo(todo) {
         this.todos.splice(this.todos.indexOf(todo), 1)
         todo.dispose()